-B. Hospital/Homebound
+A. Hospital/Homebound

 A homebound or hospitalized student is a student who has a documented medically diagnosed physical or psychiatric condition which is acute or catastrophic in nature, or a chronic illness, or a repeated intermittent illness due to a persisting medical problem.
 The condition, illness or medical problem confines the student to home or hospital and restricts activities for an extended period.
 A physician licensed in the state of Florida makes the medical diagnosis.
-"A physician licensed in the state of Florida makes the medical diagnosis.
-"A physician licensed in the state of Students are dismissed from the program when the physician recommends that the student no longer requires participation in the program and is ready to return to school
+"A physician licensed in the state of Florida" as used in this rule is one who is qualified to assess the student's physical or mental condition.
+Students are dismissed from the program when the physician recommends that the student no longer requires participation in the program and is ready to return to school